abiosoft/blog/content/post/insearchofgoide.md

 5    | GoClipse  | 1

 #### Stability
-Which one crashes the least.
+Which one crashes and lags the least.

 Rank | IDE       | Score
 -----|-----------|------